33j33/design-patterns-using-typescript/abstract-factory-pattern/README.md

 > Product: A product is an individual entity in the family (e.g.,
 > DatabaseConnection or CRUDOperations).

-## Use Case Example: Data Access Layer
+## Use Cases

-Suppose you are building a data access layer for an application.
+1. Suppose you are building a data access layer for an application.
 This layer must support multiple databases like PostgreSQL and MySQL.
 The layer needs to handle db connection and CRUD operators.
+2. In UI development, this pattern allows you to create entire sets of components (buttons, inputs, modals) that share a consistent theme or style.

 ## Further Reading